The Biggest Life Coaching Industry Statistics for 2026

 One of the biggest reasons behind the growth of this industry is also one of its biggest challenges: the lack of regulation.

-In the 2022 ICF Global Consumer Awareness Study, most clients said it was important that their coach was certified.
-Additionally, 65% of respondents who have worked with a coach said their coach held a certification or credential.
+In the 2022 ICF Global Consumer Awareness Study cited earlier, most clients said it was important that their coach was certified.
+In fact, 65% of respondents who have worked with a coach said their coach held a certification or credential.

 Increased Competition